MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/obo-add-pages-site-builder.md

 To create a business partner selection page, follow the same steps as for the business partner organization page, using the same **business-partner** module.
 For the property of the container, specify a different heading (for example, "Select a Business Partner").

-## Modify B2B sign-in page to include "Employee sign-in" button
+## Modify B2B sign-in page to include an "Employee sign-in" button

 To modify a B2B sign-in page to include an employee sign-in button, follow these steps.